-The City has prepared the Program for submission, first to the City Council and, upon Council approval, to the voters of Grand Island.
+An Economic Development Program has been prepared The City has prepared the Program for submission, first to the City Council and, upon Council approval, to the voters of Grand Island.
 The Legislature of the State of Nebraska has made available through the Act an invaluable tool to recruit new businesses and to retain and expand businesses presently located in a community.
-The City intends to use this tool to spur further economic development within the City.
+The City intends to use this tool to support spur further economic development within the City. just as has been done with the 2003 Program.
 The City seeks, through the Economic Development Program, to be more competitive or at least as competitive in the economic development area as any other community in this or any other State of comparative size.
 With voter approval, the provisions of the Program become the basis for funding the economic development program and thereby expanding job opportunities and the tax base in our community.